 Whether dissolved oxygen (DO) variability could have influenced geoduck in this study is less clear.
 Less DO fluctuation in the southern bays could be an indication of less phytoplankton biomass, translating to lower food availability (Anderson and Taylor 2001; Bergondo et al. 2005; Winter et al. 1975).
 While we were unable to monitor chlorophyll during the outplant, both southern bays, Willapa Bay and Case Inlet, may have phytoplankton populations that are controlled by shellfish grazers due to long residence times and aquaculture activity (Banas et al. 2007; Washington Sea Grant 2015).
-It is possible that food availability was different between northern and southern locations during the outplant period (June-July), and could be the underlying cause of higher growth and protein in the northern sites (Carmichael et al. 2004; Liu et al. 2016; Loosanoff and Davis 1963), although this warrants additional data collection.
+It is possible that food availability was different between northern and southern locations during the outplant period (June-July), and could be the underlying cause of higher growth and abundances of selected proteins in the northern sites (Carmichael et al. 2004; Liu et al. 2016; Loosanoff and Davis 1963), although this warrants additional data collection.

 Conclusion

 This is the first study to investigate geoduck performance alongside varying pH conditions, and contributes a geoduck peptide database useful for quantifying multiple proteins simultaneously.
-The primary finding is that geoduck aquaculture may be less impacted by ocean acidification compared to other environmental stressors, for example ocean warming. cean acidification research is in its infancy, and these results are a snapshot into geoduck physiology at one developmental stage, with individuals from one genetic pool, and with present-day pH levels in Washington State.
-To best inform current and future geoduck aquaculture, further foundational studies are needed to elucidate the species’ pH limits in conjunction with more acute environmental stressors
+The primary finding is that geoduck aquaculture may be less impacted by ocean acidification compared to other environmental stressors, for example ocean warming.
+Geoduck ocean acidification research is in its infancy, and these results are a snapshot into geoduck physiology at one developmental stage, using one tissue type (ctenidia), with individuals from one genetic pool, and with present-day pH levels in Washington State.
+To best inform current and future geoduck aquaculture, further foundational studies are needed to elucidate the species’ pH limits in conjunction with more acute environmental stressors, and expanded to include other key tissues and functions (e.g. mantle for shell secretion), and whole-animal physiological studies (e.g. metabolic rate, reproductive development).

 This study also demonstrates applied use of systems such as eelgrass beds in estuaries to test pH effects in a natural system.
 There is growing interest in using macroalgae as an ocean acidification bioremediation tool, also known as phytoremediation (Greiner et al. 2013; Groner et al. 2018; Hendriks et al. 2014; Washington State Blue Ribbon Panel on Ocean Acidification 2012).
 Incorporating seagrass into shellfish-pH interaction studies can help evaluate the potential for merging mariculture with shellfish aquaculture to improve growing conditions for vulnerable cultured species.